 That’s it!
 We hope this tutorial was helpful.
 If you need any help, then feel free to search your query on Cloudways Support Center or contact us via chat (Need a Hand > Send us a Message).
 Alternatively, you can also create a support ticket.

-Try managed Vultr hosting at Cloudways Platform to experience the top-notch performance, simplicity, and flexibility with Cloudways.
-In addition, Cloudways removes all your server administration and maintenance hassles, so you remain focused on your business.
+As it is a managed hosting platform, Cloudways removes all your server administration and maintenance hassles, so you remain focused on your business.